nwdigitalradio/n7nix/kernbuild/INSTALL_CUSTOM_KERN.md

 ```

 * You are done, install flash part on RPi & boot
-  * To verify that you are running a custom kernel
+  * To verify that you are running a custom kernel:
 ```
 cat /proc/version
 ```